jdeluyck/kcoreorg-website/_posts/2008/2008-03-20-arrrrrrrr.md

   </p>

   <div style="left:110px; top:-60px; width:290px; position:relative; text-align: justify;">
     Like anyone confronted with the harshness of robbery on the high seas, you can be pessimistic at times.
-Like the rock flint, you&#8217;re hard and sharp.
-But, also like flint, you&#8217;re easily chipped, and sparky.
+Like the rock flint, you're hard and sharp.
+But, also like flint, you're easily chipped, and sparky.
 Arr!
   </div>

   <p>